manwar/theweeklychallenge/content/blog/review-challenge-115.md

 This degenerate case obviously will cycle, but if we just remove "aaa" from the running after using it, well, that's not going to work.
 Again we did see this complication out in the wild.

 I ended up thinking about failure modes *way* too much, and ended mostly throwing my hands in the air and moving forward as best I could.
 So, as I said, I *think* they work.
-THinking up new ways to break stuff, despite appearances, does not give me pleasure and I'd much rather move on.
+Thinking up new ways to break stuff, despite appearances, does not give me pleasure and I'd much rather move on.
 Caveat emptor.

 There was one situation that stood out, however, which was simply testing for matching numbers of starting and ending instances for characters amongst the set of strings.
 Although if this is *not* true a single chain can never be formed, if this *is* true we cannot know that a connective through-line will trace a single loop without further testing.
 As this algorithm wants to use every string but cannot say whether a single chain can be formed I concluded in this case this technique on its own was not up to to the task.
 Sorry.
 For ways around this have a look to the final graph theory section.